secureblue/secureblue/README.md

 [![secureblue](https://github.com/secureblue/secureblue/actions/workflows/build.yml/badge.svg)](https://github.com/secureblue/secureblue/actions/workflows/build.yml)

+This repo takes the uBlue starting point and selectively applies hardening with the following goals:

+- Increase defenses against the exploitation of both known and unknown vulnerabilities.
+- Avoid sacrificing usability for most use cases where possible

+The following are not in scope for this project:
+- Anything related to increasing "privacy", especially when at odds with improving security
+- Anything related to "degoogling"

 ## What

-This repo takes the uBlue starting point and selectively applies some hardening so as to provide images that are partially hardened without sacrificing usability for most use cases.
-These builds may be somewhat less performant due to the performance hit of some of the applied hardening.
+Hardening applied:

 - Setting numerous hardened sysctl values (Inspired by but not the same as Kicksecure's)
 - Disabling coredumps in limits.conf